S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 When the message is taken off of the message bus / queue

-Then a TaskReceived event is shared on the message bus / queue and logged to the database
+Then a TaskReceived event is logged to the database

 And task details are retrieved from the database using the provided task ID

 And the necessary video file is pulled from the object store based on the task details

-Then a VideoFilePulled event is shared on the message bus / queue and logged to the database
+Then a VideoFilePulled event is logged to the database

 And the video file is transcoded to desired resolutions and bitrates

-Then a VideoTranscoded event is shared on the message bus / queue and logged to the database
+Then a VideoTranscoded event is logged to the database

 And the transcoded video file is uploaded back to the storage service

-Then a TranscodedVideoUploaded event is shared on the message bus / queue and logged to the database
+Then a TranscodedVideoUploaded event is logged to the database

 ## Feature: Autoscaling Workflow